Serbia's military deploys at borders to help fight coronavirus

 “This (situation) is not pleasant, but I want to go to my home to my children.
 I’ll be isolated, I’ll respect that,” said Desa, a woman from the northern city of Novi Sad.

-On Tuesday, Vucic sharply criticised ill-disciplined pensioners and Serbs living abroad for ignoring government’s recommendations to stay indoors and avoid travelling home for the duration of the outbreak.
+On Tuesday, Vucic sharply criticized ill-disciplined pensioners and Serbs living abroad for ignoring government’s recommendations to stay indoors and avoid traveling home for the duration of the outbreak.

 On Wednesday, Serbia’s Interior Ministry said that those who violate instructions by the health authorities or curfew will face criminal charges, fines or jail terms of up to three years.